 When employees have a clear understanding of what financial tools they can use to destress, save for retirement, or pay down costly debt, they are far more likely to feel confident in their ability to explore the addition of other employer-offered benefits.
 Supplemental benefits like a college savings plan, life or disability insurance give workers peace of mind that their total financial picture is covered.

 Benefits advisors who embrace workplace financial wellness by offering it to each employee have the opportunity to develop lasting relationships with workers that can lead to ancillary business.
 Benefits consultants, brokers or advisors who take on individual clients can grow their practice immensely by offering financial education to participants first.

-Adding financial wellness into the mix not only improves the business outcomes of the company, securing a long-term relationship with the advisor, but it also promotes individual interaction with workers who may need more assistance on a one-to-one basis.
+Adding financial wellness with educators benefit consultants into the mix not only improves the business outcomes of the company, securing a long-term relationship with the advisor, but it also promotes individual interaction with workers who may need more assistance on a one-to-one basis.
 Overall, taking a step toward robust financial education in the workplace benefits all the employer, the employees, and advisors alike.